tilera/node/deps/npm/doc/files/package.json.md

 A lot of the behavior described in this document is affected by the config settings described in `npm-config(7)`.

-## DEFAULT VALUES

-npm will default some values based on package contents.

-* `"scripts": {"start": "node server.js"}`

-  If there is a `server.js` file in the root of your package, then npm will default the `start` command to `node server.js`.

-* `"scripts":{"preinstall": "node-waf clean || true; node-waf configure build"}`

-  If there is a `wscript` file in the root of your package, npm will default the `preinstall` command to compile using node-waf.

-* `"scripts":{"preinstall": "node-gyp rebuild"}`

-  If there is a `binding.gyp` file in the root of your package, npm will default the `preinstall` command to compile using node-gyp.

-* `"contributors": [...]`

-  If there is an `AUTHORS` file in the root of your package, npm will treat each line as a `Name <email> (url)` format, where email and url are optional.
-Lines which start with a `#` or are blank, will be ignored.

 ## name

 The *most* important things in your package.json are the name and version fields.